 I look forward to working together to build a responsive and continuously improving learning environment that inspires meaningful relationships between students and teachers, patients and families.

-Patricia Houston, MD, MEd, FRCPC Vice Dean, MD Program
+Patricia Houston, MD, MEd, FRCPC Vice Dean, Medical Education Professor, Department of Anesthesiology and Pain Medicine

-Read more about the Office of the Vice Dean, MD Program.
+Read more about the Office of the Vice Dean.

 Table of Contents